bmkramer/scihub_netherlands/README.md

   - The script uses loops (bad R!), if someone can improve this using an apply-function, you're most welcome!
   - The script currently stops executing when it encounters a HTTP status 404 for one of the DOIs checked.
     - This could probably be circumvented with try.catch(), but I don't know how (yet)
-    - In the current setup, the script can be rerun manually rerun, skipping the offending DOI by resetting the loop counter.
+    - In the current setup, the script can be rerun manually, skipping the offending DOI by resetting the loop counter.
+I'm sure there is a more elegant solution!